syncfusion-content/maui-docs/MAUI/PDF-Viewer/Shapes.md

 ## Border styles for shape annotation

-[SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows the users to change the shape annotations border style.
-Currently, it provides support for following border styles.
+[SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to change the shape annotations' border style.
+Currently, it provides support for the following border styles.
 1. Cloudy
 2. Solid

 N> By default, border style of the shape annotations is solid.
-The value of `BorderStyle` property is applicable to square and polygon annotations but does not affect other shape annotations such as circle, line, arrow, and polyline annotations.
+The value of `BorderStyle` property is applicable to square and polygon annotations only and it does not affect other shape annotations such as circle, line, arrow, and polyline annotations.

 ### Draw cloud shape annotation